-- Completion Rate: The quantitative measure requires undergraduate students maintain a cumulative completion rate of 70% of the attempted coursework (including developmental, dual enrollment and/or transfer hours accepted by UTB and TSC).
+- Completion Rate: The quantitative measure requires undergraduate students maintain a cumulative completion rate of 70% of the attempted coursework (including developmental, dual enrollment and/or transfer hours accepted by UTB).
 This percentage is determined by dividing the number of hours completed by the total number of hours attempted.
 Attempted hours are the total number of hours completed plus hours of “W”, “I”, “F” (as well as repeated coursework).

 - Timeframe to Complete Academic Program: This measure limits the number of credit hours attempted in the pursuit of an undergraduate degree.
 The maximum attempted hours are 150% of the credits required to complete the students’ program of study.
 For purposes of obtaining a bachelor’s degree at UTB, the maximum is typically 180 credit hours, including developmental, dual enrollment and/or transfer coursework.
 Students contemplating degree plan changes should consider the ability to complete a new plan with the maximum allowable limits.

 Students who fail to meet the grade point average requirements, the completion rate, or attempt 85% or more of the 1.5 times the minimum number of credits required for a degree program, will be placed in Financial Aid Warning Status for the following semester.
 Students will be notified via email of their warning status.